Classificatory disputes about art: Controversy in the UK

 The Stuckist group of artists, founded in 1999, proclaimed themselves "pro-contemporary figurative painting with ideas and anti-conceptual art, mainly because of its lack of concepts."
-They also called it pretentious, "unremarkable and boring" and on July 25, 2002, in a demonstration, deposited a coffin outside the White Cube gallery, marked "The Death of Conceptual Art"."White Cube demo 2002" stuckism.com.
-Retrieved 25 May 2008.
+They also called it pretentious, "unremarkable and boring" and on 25 July 2002, in a demonstration, deposited a coffin outside the White Cube gallery, marked "The Death of Conceptual Art".
 In 2003, the Stuckism International Gallery exhibited a preserved shark under the title A Dead Shark Isn't Art, clearly referencing the Damien Hirst work (see disputes above).

 In a BBC2 Newsnight programme on 19 October 1999 hosted by Jeremy Paxman with Charles Thomson attacking that year's Turner Prize and artist Brad Lochore defending it, Thomson was displaying Stuckist paintings, while Lochore had brought along a plastic detergent bottle on a cardboard plinth.
 At one stage Lochore states, "if people say it's art, it's art".
 Paxman asks, "So you can say anything is art?" and Lochore replies, "You could say everything is art..."
 At this point Thomson, off-screen, can be heard to say, "Is my shoe art?" while at the same time his shoe appears in front of Lochore, who observes, "If you say it is.
 I have to judge it on those terms."
 Thomson's response is, "I've never heard anything so ludicrous in my life before."

 In 2002, Ivan Massow, the Chairman of the Institute of Contemporary Arts branded conceptual art "pretentious, self-indulgent, craftless tat" and in "danger of disappearing up its own arse ... led by cultural tsars such as the Tate's Sir Nicholas Serota".
 Massow was consequently forced to resign.
 At the end of the year, the Culture Minister, Kim Howells, an art school graduate, denounced the Turner Prize as "cold, mechanical, conceptual bullshit".

 In October 2004, the Saatchi Gallery told the media that "painting continues to be the most relevant and vital way that artists choose to communicate."
 Following this, Charles Saatchi began to sell prominent works from his YBA (Young British Artists) collection.

 Computer and video games

-Computer games date back as far as 1947, although they did not reach much of an audience until the 1970s.
-It would be difficult and odd to deny that computer and video games include many kinds of art (bearing in mind, of course, that the concept "art" itself is, as indicated, open to a variety of definitions).
-The graphics of a video game constitute digital art, graphic art, and probably video art; the original soundtrack of a video game clearly constitutes music.
-However it is a point of debate whether the video game as a whole should be considered a piece of art of some kind, perhaps a form of interactive art.
+Computer games date back to 1947, although they did not reach much of an audience until the 1970s.
+Computer and video games include many kinds of art (the concept "art" itself is, as indicated, open to a variety of definitions).
+The graphics of a video game constitute digital art, graphic art, and probably video art.
+The original soundtrack of a video game constitutes music.
+But it remains a point of debate whether the video game itself should be considered an artwork, perhaps a form of interactive art or participatory art.